 But hundreds of thousands of cloud customers are now realizing a downside to this ease of use: Cloud computing resources are “always on” unless customers specifically turn them off.
 Which means customers are paying for computing time they don’t actually use—for example, between 7:00 p.m. and 7:00 a.m. and on weekends.

 ParkMyCloud is an easy-to-use platform designed to solve this problem by scheduling on/off times (also known as “parking”) for your idle cloud computing resources, so you pay only for the resources you’re using.

 ParkMyCloud supports Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), and Alibaba Cloud.

 ParkMyCloud starts and stops resources, based upon a schedule you configure and apply.
 Your resources will not be terminated (except in the case of AWS Auto Scaling Groups).
 In AWS, ensure that you have selected stop, not terminate, as the default shutdown behavior:

 In the AWS and GCP consoles, when the instances are parked, an orderly ACPI shutdown is used and they will be in the “stopped” state.

 In Azure, and orderly ACPI shutdown is also used, but your resources will be in the “stop (deallocate)” state when parked.

-You pay for ParkMyCloud monthly or yearly, based on the number of cloud resources discovered and managed in your account.
+ParkMyCloud is charged on a monthly subscription basis, based on the number of cloud resources discovered in your account.
+There are several pricing tiers available, including a free tier.
 See our pricing information learn more.